-Summary of DATASTORE Types
+3.2.1.8 Summary of DATASTORE Types

-When you index with CREATE INDEX, you specify the location using the datastore preference.
+When you use CREATE INDEX, specify the location that uses the datastore preference.
 Use the appropriate datastore according to your application.

-Table 2 summarizes the different ways you can store your text with the datastore preference type.
+Table 3-2 summarizes the different ways that you can store your text with the datastore preference type.

-Table 2 Summary of DATASTORE Types
+Table 3-2 Summary of DATASTORE Types

 Datastore Type Use When DIRECT_DATASTORE Data is stored internally in a text column.
 Each row is indexed as a single document.
-Your text column can be VARCHAR2, CLOB, BLOB, CHAR, or BFILE.
-XMLType columns are supported for the context index type.
-MULTI_COLUMN_DATA STORE Data is stored in a text table in more than one column.
+Your text column can be $VARCHAR2$, $CLOB$, $BLOB$, $CHAR$, or $BFILE$. $XMLType$ columns are supported for the context index type.
+MULTI_COLUMN_DATASTOR E Data is stored in a text table in more than one column.
 Columns are concatenated to create a virtual document, one document for each row.

-Datastore Type Use When DETAIL_DATASTORE Data is stored internally in a text column.
+DETAIL_DATASTORE Data is stored internally in a text column.
 Document consists of one or more rows stored in a text column in a detail table, with header information stored in a master table.
 FILE_DATASTORE Data is stored externally in operating system files.
-Filenames are stored in the text column, one for each row.
+File names are stored in the text column, one for each row.
 NESTED_DATASTORE Data is stored in a nested table.
-URL_DATASTORE Data is stored externally in files located on an intranet or the Internet.
+URL_DATASTORE Data is stored externally in files located on an intranet or the internet.
 URLs are stored in the text column.
-USER_DATASTORE Documents are synthesized at index time by a user-defined stored procedure.